sveneisenschmidt/yay/docs/how-to.md

 ## How to add your own levels

-Yay does ship with a purely random set of levels for testing purpose via the [default integration](../integration/default.yml).
+Yay! does ship with a purely random set of levels for testing purpose via the [default integration](../integration/default.yml).
 Find below the script from which the levels were generated.

 ### Script to generate random levels
 ```php